filovirid/screenshot_server/README.md

 ```

 #### Configuration (read it before using this project!!!).
-1. If you do not need to collect HAR logs, it is **recommended** to disable browsermob-proxy by changing the configuration in src/sc_config.py file.
+1. If you do not need to collect HAR logs, it is **recommended** to disable it by changing the configuration in src/sc_config.py file.
 2. After cloning the repo, it's possible to add/remove/edit the default tokens in src/tokens.py
 3. Note that the token length **must** be exactly **64** characters.